sarahJune1/PUI2018_sjs909/HW3_sjs909/README.md

-This homework had four parts.
-The first to make and remove a file with the commit 59ebb5d which is shown below. <br/>
+This homework had four parts. <br/>
+First to create and remove a file with the commit 59ebb5d which is shown below. <br/>
-Next we had to play around with data from NYC Open Data repository.
-I made a few graphs to visualize information. <br/>
+Second to play around with data from NYC Open Data repository.
+I made a few graphs to visualize information saved in the Jupiter notebook called HWAssignment2 <br/>
-Then we used the MTA api to scrape real-time information about the buses with a python script. <br/>
+Third, I used the MTA api to scrape real-time information about the NYC buses in a python script. <br/>
-I worked on my own :/ but was able to do it! <br/>
+I worked on my own :/ but was able to figure it out! <br/>
 The first script shows the latitude and longitude of the active buses. <br/>
 The second script uploads the location and information about the next stop into a csv file format. <br/>